 The Kalispell Convention & Visitor Bureau is a division of the Kalispell Chamber of Commerce.
-It is funded through Kalispell's share of the 4% Lodging Facility Use Tax (Bed Tax) and the \$2/room night Tourism Business Improvement District (TBID) fee and a private event fund sourced by registrations and sponsorships from our signature events.
-The Kalispell CVB (Discover Kalispell) is governed by Kalispell Chamber board and the Tourism Advisory Council that approves and oversees spending of bed tax funds, and the Kalispell TBID board of directors and the Council of the City of Kalispell that approves and oversees spending of TBID funds.
+It is funded through Kalispell's share of the 4% Lodging Facility Use Tax (Bed Tax) and the \$2/room night Tourism Business Improvement District (TBID) fee.
+The Kalispell CVB is governed by Kalispell Chamber board and the Tourism Advisory Council that approves and oversees spending of bed tax funds, and the Kalispell TBID board of directors and the Council of the City of Kalispell that approves and oversees spending of TBID funds.